- Vital Sparks

 O come!
 Come away!

 Like the tune to 162 PLENARY, this is a tune that has been put to lots of service: political campaigns, temperance campaigns, anti-slavery campaigns, religious and social campaigns.
 In the 19th century, you could use this tune to express serious and heart-felt sentiments.
-In the 21st, this is not so.
+In the 21st, this is not quite as true: we are a bit too familiar with it as a drinking song, perhaps.

 Footnotes and References